 Launching the app

-To begin with, let’s run the app locally using the code below (faster than online: https://smin95.shinyapps.io/ggsem/):
+To begin with, let’s run the app locally using the code below (or online: https://smin95.shinyapps.io/ggsem/):

 install.packages("devtools")